 Clara Laratta is a visual artist based in Hamilton, Ontario.
-She received her BFA at McMaster University where she graduated with distinction specializing in photography and printmaking.
+She received her BFA from McMaster University where she graduated with distinction specializing in photography and printmaking.
 Her work explores identity through the lens of how we affect and are affected by others with a focus on how this influences the way we see and interact with the world.
 As a female, the control and ability to represent herself as the subject rather than an object appeals to her.
 Her work provides an arena for contemplation regarding subjects of spiritual connections to nature in humanity, the perception of others and identity.

 Recent solo exhibitions include Relational Affects, Rotunda Gallery, Kitchener, ON, Unleashed, Gallery 4, Hamilton, ON and Liminality, O Gallery, Kitchener, ON.
 Recent group exhibitions include Dying., Toronto, ON, A Book About Death: The Last Waltz, Islip, NY, Transformation, Beaver Hall Gallery, Toronto, Ontario, Manthan: Exhibition of Prints, Kala Srot Art Gallery, Lucknow, India, Stranger Than Fiction, Millepiani Gallery, Millepiani, Rome and MANTHAN, Festival Hall, Patterson-Appleton Arts Center, Denton, TX.
 She participated in the Biophony Residency in Chelsea, Quebec and the Awakening Residency at Artscape Gibraltar Point, Toronto, ON and is the recipient of the Canada Council for the Arts Explore and Create Grant, the Ontario Arts Council Exhibition Assistance, the Juror’s Choice Award, Fieldcote Museum, Ancaster, ON, People's Choice Award, McMaster Museum of Art, Hamilton, ON, The Lorna and David Somers Community Contribution Award for the Arts, McMaster University, Hamilton, ON, a BMO 1st Art!
 Nominee, McMaster University School of The Arts, Hamilton, ON. and was invited to be a member of the Ontario Society of Artists.